 The best and safest way to control your heartburn is through altering your diet and lifestyle, as outlined in the previous installment of Six Things Employees Should Know about Heartburn.

 However, if you control your heartburn through regular use of Nexium, Prevacid, Prilosec or Protonix, be aware that these are very effective drugs specifically because they control stomach acid so well, with no obvious side effects.

-And yet they are probably the riskiest, most misunderstood and most overused drugs currently available without a prescription.
+And yet these Proton Pump Inhibitors (PPIs) are probably the riskiest, most misunderstood and most overused drugs currently available without a prescription.

 So this installment will take over where the previous one left off.
-The previous installment (covering the first three of the “Six Things”) covered heartburn prevention.
+The previous installment covered heartburn prevention.
 This installment, starting with the fourth “thing,” covers the remedies – specifically the most popular remedy, the PPI.
-Of us who have experienced it (which is to say, virtually all of us), heartburn -- otherwise known as indigestion or acid reflux — seems to be a part of the human condition.
-We would cite the massive numbers of people — probably a third of the American adult population — who experience this condition at least once a month, but we don’t have to because you, or at least most of the employees in your organization, are likely among them.
+Of us who have experienced it (which is to say, virtually all of us), heartburn – otherwise known as indigestion or acid reflux — seems to be a part of the human condition.
+We would cite the massive numbers of people who experience this condition at least once a month, but we don’t have to because you, or at least most of the employees in your organization, are or have been likely among them.

 4. These drugs should be a last choice, not a first choice -- and even then, only for the short term

 Your doctor may not mention lifestyle changes or even the generic over-the-counter versions of safer but perhaps less effective remedies like Pepcid and Tums.
-The fact that these "proton pump inhibitors" (PPIs) are largely brand names and doctors get “detailed” on them by charismatic drug company salespeople may also influence their choice.
+The fact that these PPIs are largely brand names and doctors get “detailed” on them by charismatic drug company salespeople may also influence their choice.
 Just a little…

 With this in mind, you should: